Incidental imaging finding: Adrenal

 On CT scan, benign adenomas typically are of low radiodensity (due to fat content).
 A radiodensity equal to or below 10 Hounsfield units (HU) is considered diagnostic of an adenoma.
 An adenoma also shows rapid radiocontrast washout (50% or more of the contrast medium washes out at 10 minutes).
 If the hormonal evaluation is negative and imaging suggests benign lesion, follow up may be considered.
 Imaging at 6, 12, and 24 months and repeat hormonal evaluation yearly for 4 years is often recommended, but there exists controversy about harm/benefit of such screening as there is a high subsequent false-positive rate (about 50:1) and overall low incidence of adrenal carcinoma.

 Brain

 Autopsy series have suggested that pituitary incidentalomas may be quite common.
 It has been estimated that perhaps 10% of the adult population may harbor such endocrinologically inert lesions.
 Most of these lesions, especially those which are small, will not grow.
 However, some form of long-term surveillance has been recommended based on the size and presentation of the lesion.
-With pituitary adenomas larger than 1cm, a baseline pituitary hormonal function test should be done, including measurements of serum levels of TSH, prolactin, IGF-1 (as a test of growth hormone activity), adrenal function (i.e. 24 hour urine cortisol, dexamethasone suppression test), testosterone in men, and estradiol in amenorrheic women.
+With pituitary adenomas larger than 1 cm, a baseline pituitary hormonal function test should be done, including measurements of serum levels of TSH, prolactin, IGF-1 (as a test of growth hormone activity), adrenal function (i.e. 24 hour urine cortisol, dexamethasone suppression test), testosterone in men, and estradiol in amenorrheic women.